drifkind/QDispatch/README.md

 Many Arduino programmers try to avoid dynamic allocation.
 If you prefer, you can stick to allocating your own contexts.
 Another option is a `StaticContextPool`, which is part of the sample code.

+**Note:** All functions that schedule a task without specifying a context will cancel _any_ other tasks with the same task procedure (same method and object in the case of an object method).
+If you make multiple calls to schedule a certain task, you will end up with only one instance of that task.

 ## Advanced Features